kmangub/city_explorer_api/README.md

 Referencing the demo code from the class-06 folder of the 301 repository.

 Anthony Beaver for helping me solve the request_query issue for the weather API

+Brandon Gonzales aided with finding the URL for Yelp